A Guide to Coronavirus and Family Law

 New York State courts remain open for essential business and many family law issues can involve essential matters.

-To make our law firm more accessible, we are conducting free consultations over the phone or virtually through Zoom videoconferencing.
+To make our law firm more accessible, we are conducting confidential consultations over the phone or virtually through Zoom videoconferencing.
 There is no need to leave the safety and comfort of home to get your family law questions answered.

 With over 20 years of experience, Michelle Cimino has established a reputation as one of the best family law attorneys in Rochester, NY for her integrity, compassion, commitment, and results.